How To Avoid GDPR Violation With Your Internal Communications Strategy

 • Your company processes personal data and is based in the EU, regardless of where the actual data processing takes place

-• Your company is established outside the EU but processes personal data in relation to the offering of goods or services to individuals in the EU, or monitors the behavior of individuals within the EU
+• Your company is established outside the EU but processes personal data about the offering of goods or services to individuals in the EU, or monitors the behavior of individuals within the EU

 Internal communications often involve sharing and processing personal data among staff across various platforms and tools (e.g., emails, messaging apps, intranets).
 Under GDPR, any misuse or mishandling of this data can lead to significant compliance issues.